-Proposals for residential development of 5 dwellings or more (gross) will be permitted if they incorporate an element of 1 or 2 bedroom dwellings, subject to other policies in the Plan.
+Proposals for residential development of 5 dwellings or more (gross) will be permitted if they incorporate an element of 1 or 2 bedroom dwellings.

 Monitoring Indicators Targets Number of new development proposals of 5 dwellings or more (gross) delivered with some 1 or 2 bedroom dwellings.
 All new developments above the threshold to include 1 or 2 bed dwellings.